-Victims of gender pay discrimination can increase their chances of winning their case by documenting job descriptions, data on pay, and any other evidence of lower pay.
+Victims of discrimination in pay because of gender can increase their chances of winning their case by documenting job descriptions, data on pay, and any other evidence of lower pay.
 Women paid less than male coworkers may also be able to ask a coworker to testify on their behalf.
-Contacting an employment lawyer for a free consultation can also increase the chances of winning a case.

-What is the New York Equal Pay Law 2017?
+What is the New York Equal Pay Law?

 What is the New York State Fair Pay Act?

 The New York State Fair Pay Act states that employers cannot pay different wages to employees with the same job because of their sex, race, or national origin.